How Long After A Car Accident Can You Claim Injury In Michigan?

 How long after a car accident can you claim injury in Michigan is an important question that you must know the answer to.
 You have one year from the date of the car crash to file for No-Fault PIP benefits and three years to file for pain and suffering compensation, excess medical benefits and other economic damages.

-It’s crucial that crash victims know these time limitations for filing after they have been injured in a collision.
+It’s crucial that Michigan car accident victims know these time limitations for filing an injury claim.
 The penalties for failing to file on time are severe and will likely result in you losing your right to recover the No-Fault benefits and compensation you would otherwise be entitled to.
 Any lawsuit filed after the time limitations set by law will be dismissed.

 To better understand what you need to do to file for an injury, call one of our experienced lawyers for a free consultation.